Holcomb Observatory and Planetarium

-- Choose your planetarium show from our list of fulldome shows that we offer and if possible please include the title of the show you would prefer in your email.
+Choose a planetarium show from our list of fulldome planetarium programs and include the title of the show you would prefer in your email.
 Note that most of our shows also are accompanied by educators' guides.
 If you would like to choose later please indicate that in your email.

-- Payment is made at the time of the tour.
-The cost is $2 per person with a minimum of $70 payable by cash, credit card, or check made out to the Holcomb Observatory at the door.
-If paying by credit card, please make sure to have it with you to avoid an additional 3.5% transaction fee.
-Group tours are limited to 50 guests in the planetarium.
+Payment is made at the time of the tour.
+The cost is a minimum of $70 with $2 per extra person over 35 patrons payable by cash, credit card, or check made out to the Holcomb Observatory.
+If paying by credit card, please have it with you to avoid an additional 3.5% transaction fee.
+Group tours are limited to 50 guests at a time in the planetarium.
+For larger groups, please provide that information in your request so we can plan accordingly.
 A student to adult ratio of 15:1 is recommended for all group visits to maintain quietness during the tour.
+One person / representative of your group should be responsible for the groups payment.
+This payment should be given to the tour docent upon your arrival.

 What to Expect